catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 <password>
 ```

-## Consume data when contract is already negotiated.
+## Consume data when contract is already negotiated
 When running the negotiate_contract_and_consume_artifact.py script, please note the url printed by the script under "Consumer data url to access the artifact".
 This url should end by /data.
 You need to append path params and query params to the url to make your query.